javedulu/ad-xolib/README.md

 ## Coming Soon <a name="future"></a>
  - Save to xodr from c++
  - Bump the format to 1.6 of OpenDrive
- - Support
+ - OpenScenario c++ parsing based on OpenScenari0-1.0
+ - Test cases for OpenScenario & OpenDrive
  - Python binding